Quick Greek Inspired Salmon and Paprika Pearl Couscous

 - Pat the salmon dry with kitchen paper.
 Season with salt and pepper.
 Sprinkle over half the dried oregano.
 Lay the fish, skin-side down on a lined baking tray.

-- When the oven is hot, bake the fish on the top shelf until cooked, 10-15 mins.
+- When the oven is hot, bake the fish on the top shelf, 10-15 mins.
 IMPORTANT: Wash your hands and equipment after handling raw fish.
 It's cooked when opaque in the middle.

 - Meanwhile, slice the bell pepper into thin strips.
 Halve the lemon.
 Roughly chop the olives.

 - Heat a drizzle of oil in a frying pan on medium-high heat.
-Add the sliced pepper to the pan and stir-fry until softened, 4-5 mins.
+Add the sliced pepper to the pan and stir-fry, 4-5 mins.

-- Add the smoked paprika and remaining oregano to the pepper and fry for 1 min.
+- Add the smoked paprika and remaining oregano to the pepper.
+Fry for 1 min.

 - Add the spinach in handfuls, making sure it's piping hot, 1-2 mins.